JulienHeijmans/quicksnap/README.md

 ## Use the tool
 * Select the object or the vertices/edges/faces/curve points you want to move
 * Enable the tool using the hotkey (Ctrl+Shift+V by default)
-* Whith the tool enabled use the same hotkey (Ctrl+Shift+V by default) to open the pie menu and chose what you snap from*to (Vertices and curve points / edge midpoints / face centers)
+* With the tool enabled use the same hotkey (Ctrl+Shift+V by default) to open the pie menu and chose what you snap from/to (Vertices and curve points / edge midpoints / face centers)
 * Move the mouse over the point you want to snap FROM
 * Click an hold the right mouse button, mouve the mouse over the point you want to snap TO
 * Release the mouse